 With the right combination of personality and verve, the old and the very young can work beautifully together, according to a digest of educational studies summarized by the Educational Resources Information Center in Washington, DC.

 Careful screening is crucial, according to the "Senior Citizens as School Volunteers'' reports.
 Among other things, a potential volunteer's health, physical limitations, and attitude towards students should be taken into consideration.
-The right match can produce health benefits to both children and seniors, says Professor William Satariano, professor of Epidemiology and Community Health at the University of California at Berkeley.
+The right match can produce health benefits to both children and seniors, according to the late Professor William Satariano, professor of Epidemiology and Community Health at the University of California at Berkeley.

 Childcare's not for everyone

 Of course, not all seniors are crazy about working with kids.
-Although Reid is now so committed to her job that she works as many as 20 hours a day, not all of the center's senior volunteers have shared her enthusiasm.
+Although Reid was so committed to her job that she worked as many as 20 hours a day on occasion, not all of the center's senior volunteers have shared her enthusiasm.
 Many of the older volunteers walked in to the center, sat down and never got up, she says.
 They looked at the kids as if they were odd and grubby.
 Some seniors have reached a certain level of competency, Reid says, and they're reluctant to risk doing new things that might make them look stupid.

 For Reid, it was the children who reminded her that life is fun.
-And she follows their example.
-For her 69th birthday this year, she got kayak and bicycle racks for her Jeep.
-Last year, she took her youngest grandson, Brian, on a camel safari across the Sahara for his eighth birthday.
+And she followed their example.
+For her 69th birthday, she got kayak and bicycle racks for her Jeep.
+Later on, she took her youngest grandson, Brian, on a camel safari across the Sahara for his eighth birthday.
 A bunch of little kids, so poor they wore sandals made from tires, ran 20 miles across the desert to meet this young African American tourist and to give him gifts of spangled scarves.

 "You don't get a lot of sympathy as you age.
-But children are a little less judgmental -- and you can get away with a lot more if you're funny," Reid says.
-"In this little encapsulated space," she said about her day-care center, "I am Queen of the Mound."
+But children are a little less judgmental -- and you can get away with a lot more if you're funny," Reid said.
+"In this little encapsulated space," she said about her day-care center, "I was Queen of the Mound."

 Fuller-Thomson E, Minkler M. American grandparents providing extensive child care to their grandchildren: prevalence and profile.
-Gerontologist.
-2001 Apr;41(2):201-9.
+Gerontologist;41(2):201-9.

 Smith CJ, Beltran A. Grandparents raising grandchildren: challenges faced by these growing numbers of families and effective policy solutions.
-J Aging Soc Policy.
-2000;12(1):7-17.
+J Aging Soc Policy;12(1):7-17.

 University of California at Berkeley.
 Profile. http://sph.berkeley.edu/faculty/satariano.html